tari-labs/tari-university/src/protocols/tor-or-not-too-tor/tor-or-not-too-tor.md

 Before Tor data enters the Tor network, it is bundled into nested layers of encrypted packets of the same size.
 These packets are then routed through a random series of volunteer-operated servers called nodes/relays.
 Each time the Tor data passes through one of these relays, a layer of encryption is removed to reveal the location of the next relay.
-When the data reaches the final relay on its path, known as the ```Exit Node/Relay```, the last layer of encryption is removed and the data is sent to its final destination.
+When the data reaches the final relay on its path, known as the ```Exit Relays```, the last layer of encryption is removed and the data is sent to its final destination.

-There are a few different kinds of relays.
-A Guard/Middle (none-exit) relay, which deals with traffic inside or entering the Tor network.
-Exit relays, which are public-facing relays where Tor traffic leaves the Tor network.
-A special kind of relay called a Bridge, which is an unlisted relay, less likely to be blocked.
+There are a few different kinds of relays (also known as nodes).
+Guard relays, which deal with traffic entering the Tor network.
+Middle relays deal with traffic inside the Tor network.
+Both Guard and Middle relays are often referred too as none-exist relays.

+Exit relays, which are internet public-facing relays, where the last layer of Tor encryption is removed as traffic leaves the Tor network as normal traffic into the internet on it's way too its destination server.
+Exit relays often have to deal with complaints, legal notices, takedown notices as Exit relays are seen as the source address of the traffic.

+Also, Exit relays are registered as part of the Tor relay setup process, some adversary agencies have blocked or attacked these Tor relays.
+In response to blocking tactics, a special kind of relay called a Bridge should be used.
+Bridge selection is done when installing the Tor Browser bundle.
+Mostly if Tor does not seem to work, Bridge relays are unlisted relays and less likely to deal with complaints or have internet traffic blocked.

 Each relay can only decrypt enough data to learn the location of the previous and next relay.
 Since each path is randomly generated and the relays do not keep records, it is nearly impossible for your activity to be traced back to you